ethaden/confluent-inspect-ssl-certificates/README.md

 # This is a demo to explore how to deal with expired SSL certificates

+This proof-of-concept solves the problem, that no useful information is generated if a client with an expired but otherwise valid SSL certificate connects to an SSL-protected server.
+In complex IT environments it might be pretty hard to identify the misconfigured client.
+In this example code, the thrown exception is slightly updated to include the common name of the certificate, but only if the certificate is just expired and otherwise valid.
+This should reduce the potential of misuse to a minimum.

+WARNING: You use this code at your own risk!
+Please do not use it for production systems.
+The author may not be held responsible for any harm caused by this code!

 ## Generating SSL certificates

 Use the script found in the `demo` folder for generating SSL certificates: